nagasudhirpulla/taming_python/blog/skills/keycloak_theme.md

 -   For example, to create a new theme named “acme”, create a new folder named “acme” in the themes folder of Keycloak folder

 ## Change Theme in Keycloak
+* In the Keycloak admin console, go to Realm settings and select the "Themes" tab
 ![keycloak_theme_settings.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_theme_settings.png?raw=true)

 ## Parts of a theme